 1) What is the Constitution of the United States?
 What does the Constitution do?
 What principles does it reflect?
 Why is it important to have a Constitution?

-To kick off your Citizenship in the Nation merit badge, it’s fitting to first discuss the supreme law of the land: our United States Constitution!
-You can think of the Constitution as a blueprint for how the country is run.
-Most notably, it outlines the structure for our the 3 branches of government:
+To kick off your Citizenship in the Nation merit badge, let’s talk about the supreme law of the land: the United States Constitution.
+Think of the Constitution as the blueprint for how our entire country is run.
+Written in 1787 and ratified in 1788, it is the oldest written national constitution still in use today.

-- The Legislative Branch: In charge of making laws, this branch is composed of the Senate and the House of Representatives.
+- The Legislative Branch: In charge of making laws, composed of the Senate and the House of Representatives.

-- The Executive Branch: In charge of enforcing laws, this branch is headed by the President.
+- The Executive Branch: In charge of enforcing laws, headed by the President.

-- The Judicial Branch: In charge of interpreting laws, this branch is headed by the Supreme Court.
+- The Judicial Branch: In charge of interpreting laws, headed by the Supreme Court.

-Adopted in 1787, just 11 years after our country declared its independence from Great Britain in 1776, the constitution was written to protect the basic rights and liberties of citizens for centuries to come.
-Our founding fathers wanted to create a system that was strong and fair, unlike anything that had come before it.
-So, they sat down and wrote the Constitution to ensure that our government would always be working for the people.
+Adopted just 11 years after our country declared independence from Great Britain, the Constitution was written to protect the basic rights and liberties of citizens for centuries to come.
+Our founding fathers wanted a system that was strong, fair, and unlike anything the world had seen before.

-But how does the constitution actually help our government run smoothly?
-Beyond establishing the 3 core branches of government, it also has a built-in system of checks and balances which ensures that no one branch can become too powerful.
-Below are some ways our constitutional system of checks and balances operates:
+How does the Constitution help our government run smoothly?
+Beyond establishing three branches, it includes a built-in system of checks and balances that prevents any one branch from becoming too powerful.
+Here are three key mechanisms:

-- Balance of Powers: The President can veto laws passed by Congress, but Congress can override the veto with a two-thirds vote in both houses.
-Additionally, the courts can declare laws passed by Congress or actions taken by the President to be unconstitutional.
+- Balance of Powers: The President can veto laws passed by Congress, but Congress can override the veto with a two-thirds vote.
+Courts can also declare laws or presidential actions unconstitutional.

-To fully understand the principles behind our Constitution though, you’ll first need to understand its history.
-Although its a bit beyond what’s required to earn this merit badge, I’d highly recommend watching this fantastic CrashCourse video (13:04) on our Constitution and its background if you’re interested:
+To fully understand the principles behind the Constitution, it helps to understand its history.
+I’d highly recommend watching this CrashCourse video (13:04) on the Constitution and its background:

 Why is the Constitution important?
-Without our Constitution, it is likely that the United States would not have the same level of stability, prosperity, and liberty as it does today.
-A living document, we’ve added 27 amendments since the Constitution’s creation, allowing for rights such as freedom of speech, religion, and women’s voting.
+Without it, the United States would likely not have the same level of stability, prosperity, or liberty it has today.
+As a living document, 27 amendments have been added since its creation, granting rights like freedom of speech, the abolition of slavery, and women’s voting.

 CITN Merit Badge Requirement 2: Purposes of The Preamble